Book Reviews - Review 401

 Category: Music | Published: 2019 | Review Added: 25-07-2020

 In the mid-1980s, the BBC rock show The Old Grey Whistle Test was presented by two music journalists: the affable, engaging Mark Ellen, always ready with a smile and a witty quip; and his friend David Hepworth, whose deadpan, nerdy delivery could reliably induce somnolence in the two-minute intervals between acts.

 A natural television star he wasn't, but Hepworth's musical knowledge is beyond doubt, and he showcases it in this lightweight but stimulating compendium of rock facts, organised as sets of ten questions on different "subjects" (Art, Economics, Hospitality Management, etc.).

 If this were a real "A" Level, passing it would get you into a good university, since to get full marks you'd need to recognise Titian's painting Bacchus and Ariadne, know the name of the world's most precious metal (not platinum), and have some idea of D H Lawrence's reading matter.
 This in addition to being familiar with the back catalogues of Rick Wakeman, Eddie Grant and Toots and the Maytals.
 Hepworth writes in his Introduction, "The book that you hold in your hand is dedicated to the proposition that the things pop music touches upon are every bit as interesting as the music itself," and you can't argue with that - at least if you're of a similar cast of mind to him, that is, "the kind of person who is always keen to know more rather than the kind of person who feels that they know quite enough already."

-This is a successful quirky book, but owing to its organisation, it discourages a second perusal: all the facts that you found so interesting when "taking the exam" are split in two.
-However, it does its job in piquing the reader's curiosity about the inconsequential but powerful domain of pop music, as well as more esoteric subjects.
+This is a successful quirky book, but owing to its organisation, it discourages a second perusal.
+All the facts that you found so interesting when "taking the exam" are split in two.
+However, it piques the reader's curiosity about the inconsequential but powerful domain of pop music, as well as more esoteric subjects.